John Diggle (Arrowverse): Helping other heroes

 When on an A.R.G.U.S. assignment in Gotham City, Diggle encounters Luke Fox in a bar where he got involved in a poker game with Russell Tavaroff.
 When Tavaroff attacks Luke outside the bar, Diggle stops him.
 While comparing to how they both lost their fathers, Diggle advises Luke to take the right path as they notice the Bat-Signal giving off a Morse code.
 This conversation inspires Luke to become Batwing.

 After almost a year, Diggle arrives in Central City to help Barry trap a Godspeed drone with an Entropy Trap.
 Diggle convinces Barry to go to 2049 to check on his daughter Nora, but he is knocked out of the Speed Force by Godspeed drones.
 Diggle, Cecile Horton, and Frost find an amnesiac August Heart, but soon make him remember his identity.
 Following this, Diggle vows to resolve something he has "been putting off": figuring out how to open the box.

 Sometime later, James Olsen contacts Diggle to help his sister, Kelly Olsen, after Nyxlygsptlnz imploded the Ormfell Building, causing those caught in the implosion to be exposed to 5th Dimensional energies.
 When it is discovered that Councilwoman Jean Rankin took an experimental medicine that enabled her to use those energies at the cost of draining the victims of their energy, Diggle gives Kelly some inspirational advice when operating as the new Guardian and even mentions some wise words that he learned from Jefferson Pierce.
+This episode talks about racial trauma and the importance of not only listening when people ask for help, but also finding a way to support and aid them so they are not alone in their fight for safety and justice.
+"I know, but do you hear me?
+Do you see what is happening?
+People are gonna die.
+And I feel like I am yelling into a void!
+We're supposed to fight for everyone, together.
+And yet, I am looking at people suffer, people that look like me and everyone here is just too busy.
+Where is the outrage that people are gonna die without help?
+Without hope?
+Maybe you could spare a second for them."

 After a while, Diggle assists his old friend Jada Jet into finding Joker's joy buzzer that would be used to help treat Marquis.
 They find it in Renee Montoya's office.
 Diggle later finds Luke at the grave of Lucius Fox where he asks him to help open a box in his possession.